-In this paper, we define a systematic solution for dealing with the multifarious context information.
+In this article, we define a systematic solution for dealing with the multifarious context information.
 In this way, the extra overhead for processing different types of additional information will be avoided and thus more efficient recommendation methods can be proposed.
-Specifically, we are inspired by the idea of Object-oriented programming where the key-value pairs are used for saving information of Objects.
-Similarly, the users or items in recommender systems are also abstract concepts, it is natural to consider them as Objects following the Object-oriented programming.
-To that end, we propose to develop an open framework Object-oriented Recommender System (ORS) for developers, which has the ability to import all the available additional context information in the recommendation process in a systematic and cost-effective way.
+Specifically, we are inspired by the idea of Object-oriented programming, where the key-value pairs are used for saving information of Objects.
+Similarly, the users or items in recommender systems are also abstract concepts, so it is natural to consider them as Objects following the Object-oriented programming.
+To that end, we propose to develop an open framework, the Object-Oriented Recommender System (ORS), for developers, which has the ability to import all the available additional context information in the recommendation process in a systematic and cost-effective way.

-Along the line of the development of the ORS framework, we first analyze the key characteristics of the travel packages and provide a new way to represent the travel data.
+Along the lines of the development of the ORS framework, we first analyze the key characteristics of the travel packages and provide a new way to represent the travel data.
 Specifically, the different types of context information in the travel packages are extracted and represented as feature-value pairs and the Object is defined as the collection of these feature-value pairs.
 In the ORS framework, a travel record is an Object and thus can be represented by a collection of feature-value pairs.
-For instance, for a travel record, Alice (a 20-years-old girl) took a Hong Kong one-day tour in Summer 2011, so this travel record can be represented as {Name: Alice, Age: 20, Gender: female, Days: 1, Area: Hong Kong, Season: Summer, Year: 2011}.
-Similarly, we can also regard the tourists and the travel packages as Objects, for instance, a tourist owns a set of features about himself and his travel histories.
+For instance, for a travel record, Alice (a 20-year-old girl) took a 1-day tour of Hong Kong in the summer of 2011, so this travel record can be represented as {Name: Alice, Age: 20, Gender: female, Days: 1, Area: Hong Kong, Season: Summer, Year: 2011}.
+Similarly, we can also regard the tourists and the travel packages as Objects; for instance, a tourist owns a set of features about him- or herself and his or her travel histories.

-Then, we propose two models which can be used in the ORS framework to mine the implicit relationships (similarities) among the Objects.
-The first one is a novel topic model named Objected-oriented Topic Model (OTM) which considers the tourist correlations as the latent topics hidden in the collection of intrinsic feature-value pairs of the Objects.
-The second one is another simple Bayesian network model, Objected-oriented Bayesian Network (OBN), which can more efficiently infer the co-travel probabilities of two tourists by calculating the co-occurrence times of the feature-value pairs.
+Then, we propose two models that can be used in the ORS framework to mine the implicit relationships (similarities) among the Objects.
+The first one is a novel topic model named the Objected-Oriented Topic Model (OTM), which considers the tourist correlations as the latent topics hidden in the collection of intrinsic feature-value pairs of the Objects.
+The second one is another simple Bayesian network model, the Objected-Oriented Bayesian Network (OBN), which can more efficiently infer the cotravel probabilities of two tourists by calculating the co-occurrence times of the feature-value pairs.
 Next, based on the relationships mined by OTM or OBN, the nearest neighbors for each tourist can be found and the recommendation list is generated by the collaborative filtering method.
-Finally, the ORS framework is completed for travel package recommendation by considering some additional factors including the annual behaviors of tourists as well as the cold start problem of new packages.
+Finally, the ORS framework is completed for travel package recommendation by considering some additional factors, including the annual behaviors of tourists as well as the cold start problem of new packages.

-We evaluate these two similarity models (OTM and OBN) and the ORS framework on real-world travel package data, and the experimental results show that the ORS framework is more flexible in terms of incorporating additional context information, and thus performs much better for travel package recommendation than state-of-the-art recommendation methods.
-Meanwhile, for feature selection in ORS, we define and compute the feature information entropy using the OTM model, and the corresponding experimental results on the ORS framework demonstrate that using features with lower entropies usually lead to better recommendation results.
+We evaluate these two similarity models (OTM and OBN) and the ORS framework on real-world travel package data, and the experimental results show that the ORS framework is more flexible in terms of incorporating additional context information, and thus performs much better for travel package recommendation than state-of-theart recommendation methods.
+Meanwhile, for feature selection in ORS, we define and compute the feature information entropy using the OTM model, and the corresponding experimental results on the ORS framework demonstrate that using features with lower entropies usually leads to better recommendation results.